goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     >>> connection.test_input('help zeocache\n')
     Help for zeocache:
     <BLANKLINE>
-    Get ZEO client cache and status information
+    Get ZEO client cache statistics
     <BLANKLINE>
-        The commands returns data in a single line:
+        The command returns data in a single line:
     <BLANKLINE>
         - the number of records added to the cache,
     <BLANKLINE>